Grosse Pointe Blank: Plot

-Debi is conflicted about her feelings for Martin, but he manages to persuade her to attend the reunion with him.
-At the reunion Martin and Debi rekindle their relationship as they dance together intimately, and sneak off to have sex.
-Martin runs into LaPoubelle, whom he kills in self-defense.
-Debi stumbles upon the scene and flees the reunion in shock.

-Debi confronts Martin in his hotel room.
-He reveals that when he joined the Army his psychological profile indicated a "moral flexibility" that prompted the Central Intelligence Agency to recruit him as an assassin, after which he decided to freelance.
-Martin assures Debi that he accepts only contracts on corrupt individuals.
-His efforts to rationalize his work anger Debi and she rejects his attempts at reconciliation.
+Debi is conflicted about her feelings for Martin, but he persuades her to attend the reunion with him.
+There, the two rekindle their relationship and plan to leave together, but Martin is attacked by Felix and Martin kills Felix; Debi stumbles upon the scene and flees the reunion in horror.
+She later confronts Martin in his hotel room, where he explains that psychological testing by the army indicated a "moral flexibility" in him that prompted the CIA to recruit him as an assassin, after which he decided to become a freelance hitman.
+He assures Debi that he accepts only contracts on corrupt individuals, but his efforts to justify his work disgust her and she rejects his attempts at reconciliation.

-Martin decides to retire from being a contract killer.
-He fires his psychiatrist, Oatman, over the phone, provides Marcella with a generous severance and finally opens the dossier detailing the contract that brought him to Grosse Pointe.
-He discovers the target is Debi's father, Bart, who is scheduled to testify against Martin's client.
+Martin retires from contract killing, provides Marcella with a large severance package, fires his psychiatrist and finally opens the dossier detailing the contract that brought him to Grosse Pointe; he discovers the target is Debi's father Bart, who is scheduled to testify against Martin's client.
 Grocer decides to kill Bart himself to impress Martin's client and eliminate Martin as a competitor.
-Martin abandons the contract, saves Bart and takes him home.
-Grocer, his cohorts, and the NSA agents descend upon the house.
-During the siege Martin tells Debi that he left her on prom night to protect her from his homicidal urges; however, having fallen in love with Debi again, he has developed a newfound respect for life.
-Martin kills Grocer's henchmen and they both shoot the NSA agents when they burst onto the scene.
-Out of ammunition, Martin takes out Grocer with a TV set.
-Martin proposes marriage to Debi, who is too stunned by the killing spree to respond, though Debi's father quips, "You have my blessing."
+Martin abandons the contract and saves Bart, taking him home; Grocer, his cohorts and the NSA agents descend upon the house.
+During the siege, Martin tells Debi that he left her on prom night to protect her from his homicidal urges, but that he has fallen in love with her again and developed a different outlook on life.
+He kills Grocer's henchmen before he and Grocer both kill the NSA agents.
+Out of ammunition, the two fight before Martin cracks Grocer's head with a television set.

-Debi and Martin leave Grosse Pointe together, with Martin visibly cheerful, and Debi confessing on her prerecorded radio show that she's decided to give love another chance.
+Martin proposes marriage to Debi, who is too stunned by the killing spree to respond, though Bart gives him his blessing.
+Martin and Debi later leave Grosse Pointe together, with Debi confessing on her pre-recorded final radio show that she has decided to give love another chance.